Content Marketing Without a Blog: Successful SEO With Other Written Content

 3. How you’ll leverage content platforms (social, email, etc.) to spread your message

-1. Develop In-Depth Product Pages & Landing Pages
+1. Develop In-Depth Product Pages and Landing Pages

-In lieu of a consistently updated content hub like a blog, focus on the creation of in-depth, copy-rich product pages and landing pages throughout your website.
+In lieu of (or in addition to) a consistently updated content hub like a blog, you may want to focus on the creation of in-depth, copy-rich product pages and landing pages throughout your website.

 The goal of a product page is to convince a browser to purchase the item if it suits their needs.

-For example, the typical elements of a product page, like the product image, product description, pricing, specifications, etc., should be featured prominently at the top of the page, while more in-depth written content is provided on the lower half of the page.
+For example, the typical elements of a product page (like the product image, product description, pricing, specifications, etc.) should be featured prominently at the top of the page, while more in-depth written content is provided on the lower half (“below the fold”).

-This in-depth information can be additional backstory around the creation of the product, examples of the product in use, articles or videos about different ways the product is beneficial to customers as a solution to their problems and more.
+This in-depth information can include additional backstory around the creation of the product, examples of the product in use, FAQs, or videos that detail how the product can solve a user’s problems.

-This additional content adds more context to a product page, helping in two ways:
+This additional content adds more context to a product page, benefitting your site in two ways:

 1. It allows customers to learn more about the product.